This is a guest post by Cagla Ertugrul, CEO, MONCCO PR.

 Continuous integration starts with developers interacting with and collaborating on code through a shared repository through a version control system, like Git.
 Developers push their work at regular intervals, and once changes are finalized, a series of automated actions run.

-Automated actions might include static code analysis, spell checks, security checks, unit testing, integration testing, pull requests, feature toggles, and more.
+Automated actions might include static code analysis, spell checks, security checks, unit testing, integration testing, and more.
 These actions are meant to quickly notify developers if any failures occur throughout the steps in their workflow.

 Continuous Integration Tools